-Name of the Student:
+Name of the Student :

 Reg.
-No./Admission-No./Roll-N Io. :
+No./Admission-No./Roll-No.:

-Programme / Branch / Semester r / Class:
+Programme / Branch / Semester c / Class :

 Period of Absence : From: To:

 : Number-of-days of Leave =

 Reason for Leave-of-Absence :

-Supporting Documents Attached :
+Supporting Documents Attached 1:

 Signature of Student :

-Number of days of Leave : already-availed being-applied-now still-available(un-availed) :
+Number of days of Leave : already-availed being-applied-now still-available(un-availed)

+:

 Forwarded by Faculty Advisor :

 Remarks by Chairman (DUGC/DPGC/DRPC) :

 Recommendation : Approval / No-approval

 Signature of the Recommending with Date Authority : :

 Decision : Approved / No-approved

-Signature of the Approving Auth with Date nority : :
+Signature of the Approving Authwith Date nority : :

-NOTE: (i) Chairman DPGC/DRPC can n approve the leave up to 14 days.
+NOTE: (i) Chairman DPGC/DRPC car n approve the leave up to 14 days.

-(ii) If the leave is for more than 14 days, the leave application shall be forwarded to Dean (Academic) for approval.
+(ii) If the leave is for more than 1 to Dean (Academic) for appr 14 days, the leave application shall be forwarded oval.